dsccommunity/SharePointDsc/Modules/SharePointDsc/DSCResources/MSFT_SPTrustedIdentityTokenIssuer/readme.md

 This resource is used to create or remove SPTrustedIdentityTokenIssuer in a SharePoint farm.

-The SigningCertificateThumbPrint must match the thumbprint of a certificate in the store LocalMachine\My of the server that will run this resource.
+The SigningCertificateThumbPrint must be either the thumbprint of the signing certificate stored in the certificate store LocalMachine\My of the server, or the file path to the public key of the certificate.
-Note that the private key of the certificate must not be available in the certiificate store because SharePoint does not accept it.
-Once the SPTrustedIdentityTokenIssuer is successfully created, the certificate can be safely deleted from the certificate store as it won't be needed by SharePoint.

 ClaimsMappings is an array of MSFT_SPClaimTypeMapping to use with cmdlet New-SPClaimTypeMapping.
 Each MSFT_SPClaimTypeMapping requires properties Name